-- The age and farmer experience is as of the date of the ag census, while AgCountry compiled as of the date the loan was made. - Small farmers is by farm entity from the ag census data, while AgCountry data is compiled as of the date of the loan and the total value of sales of closely related entities rather than individual entities. - Census data reflects all farms whether they use debt or not.
-This reflects only 40.3% of farms have debt. - Of the farms reporting to the Census report, 19.6% of the farms had sales less than \$10,000.
+- The age and farmer experience is as of the date of the ag census, while AgCountry compiled as of the date the loan was made. - Small farmers is by farm entity from the ag census data, while AgCountry data is compiled as of the date of the loan and the total value of sales of closely related entities rather than individual entities. - Of the farms reporting to the Census report, 31% of the farms had sales less than \$10,000.